cB06tF8/ERC20_Example/README.md

 # ERC20_Example

 This project is a simple example of an ERC20 token.
-It was put together as part of my early education in Solidty and as such should be treated as a learning project and not be considered production ready.
+It was put together as part of my early education in Solidity and as such should be treated as a learning project and should not be considered production ready.

 ## How To Use
 To test using the UI, add your Metamask mnemonic to the .env file